rgomez96/Plateau-Dark-Firefox-Theme/README.md

 #### Save the files

-- Create a new folder called _Chrome_.
+- Create a new folder called _chrome_.

 - Copy the files _userChrome.css_ and _usercontent.css_ inside that folder.